The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 This suggests a distinction between:

-- Local computation rate: how much cognition occurs per second of the intelligence’s own proper time.
+• Local computation rate: how much cognition occurs per second of the system’s own proper time.

 A simple conceptual relation is: